tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

-The Taxon Concept Mapping class allows for adding an 'according to' to a concept mapping and therefore alows for third-party mappings.
-Applications might prefer to always use the Taxon Concept Mapping class rather than the mapping properties, as it allows for treating all mappings the same way.
+The Taxon Concept Mapping class is syntactic sugar that allows for adding extra data to a taxon concept mapping statement.
+As it allows for adding an 'according to' to a concept mapping it can be used for third-party mappings.
+While structurally very similar to the Darwin Core Resource Relationship class, it is different in that instances of the Taxon Concept Mapping class are meaningful as standalone objects.

 ### tcs:mappingAccordingTo